Madam Fatal: Controversy and ridicule

-Madame Fatal was never a popular character given the cross-dressing angle, which is perhaps part of the reason why DC Comics decided not to further run with the character and limited him to light-hearted jibes made by other comic book heroes.
+Madam Fatal was never a popular character given the cross-dressing angle, which is perhaps part of the reason why DC Comics decided not to further run with the character and limited him to light-hearted jibes made by other comic book heroes.

 The character has often been ridiculed, such as in an article on Cracked.com which listed the character as one of the "7 crappiest super heroes in comic book history".

-Madame Fatal at DC Comics
+Madam Fatal at DC Comics

-DC Comics acquired the rights to all the former Quality Comics characters in 1956, but Madame Fatal has rarely surfaced.
+DC Comics acquired the rights to all the former Quality Comics characters in 1956, but Madam Fatal has rarely surfaced.

-Outside of regular DC Universe continuity, comix writer Kim Deitch (Hollywoodland) did a story in 1972 that purported to be about Madame Fatal.
+Outside of regular DC Universe continuity, comix writer Kim Deitch (Hollywoodland) did a story in 1972 that purported to be about Madam Fatal.

-James Robinson and Paul Smith featured Madame Fatal in a cameo in 1993's The Golden Age #4.
-The character appears in a panel surrounded by the Fiddler, and the Gambler, who all appear to be courting the cross-dressing hero while other characters (including Wildfire, Harlequin, and the Psycho-Pirate) stand around giggling (apparently knowing Madame Fatal's true gender).
+James Robinson and Paul Smith featured Madam Fatal in a cameo in 1993's The Golden Age #4.
+The character appears in a panel surrounded by the Fiddler, and the Gambler, who all appear to be courting the cross-dressing hero while other characters (including Wildfire, Harlequin, and the Psycho-Pirate) stand around giggling (apparently knowing Madam Fatal's true gender).

 In a scene in JSA #1 (Aug.
-1999) depicting the funeral of the first Sandman, Wildcat wonders whether his own funeral will "be like the time they buried Madame Fatal here, and no one turned up for the funeral but the touring cast of La Cage aux Folles?"
+1999) depicting the funeral of the first Sandman, Wildcat wonders whether his own funeral will "be like the time they buried Madam Fatal here, and no one turned up for the funeral but the touring cast of La Cage aux Folles?"

 James Robinson gives the character a prominent role in The Shade #4 (2012), set in 1944.
-In this issue Madame Fatal finally learns the location of his daughter.
+In this issue Madam Fatal finally learns the location of his daughter.